 "There will be no peace, for now, as Gaza is turned into an abattoir, to collectively punish Gazans for supporting Hamas.
 Israel, in its attempt to divide Hamas from the Gazans, will actually multiply Hamas' strength in Gaza and elsewhere.
 Israel may indeed find and kill Hamas officials.
 But it is not the current individuals who make up Hamas who constitute Israel's deep dilemma, which threatens its long term security.
 It is Israel's policies which gave rise to Hamas and which, if left unaltered, will spawn increased resistance no matter how many members of Hamas Israel is successful in apprehending or killing.

 "What is the end game?
 To cast Gazans to the sea, where they will be met by the Israeli Navy?
 To push Gazans into Egypt?
 To eject all Palestinians to... where?
 This is a question relevant not only to Israelis and Palestinians, but to the entire world...."

-For an overview of Kucinich’s policy positions and voting record on key pieces of legislation during his years in Congress, click here.
+For an overview of Kucinich’s voting record on key pieces of legislation during his years in Congress, click here.